You can sense victory…the war is over, or so you think! Has your mouse infestation reached conclusion?

 There is no ONE sign that will 100% guarantee that all the mice are gone from your home.
 You need to check ALL the signs on this page before you can be 100% certain.

-I said it earlier in this post and I will reiterate here, it is vital that you follow up on protecting your home when you confirm it is 100% mouse free.
+I said it earlier in this post and I will reiterate here, it is vital that you follow up on protecting your home when you confirm it is 100% rodent free.
+Knowing how to get rid of the mice is one thing, but it is up to you to ensure they can’t get back in.

-Mice and other rodents can spread some very nasty diseases, and you will want to live in a safe, secure, and disease-free home, right?
+Mice and other rodents can spread some very nasty diseases, and you will want to live in a safe, secure, and disease-free, infestation-free home, right?